 - After registration, a Thank You message will pop up along with a prompt to check your email ID to confirm the registration.

 - Check your email inbox.
-It will tell you to set up a new password for login.
+It will tell you to set up a new password to login.

-- Set it up and sign in once again.
+- Set it, and sign in once again.

-- A form will pop up to fill in the name of your child, his or her parents, and the location.
+- A form will pop up to fill in the name of your child, his or her parents, and the location of the birth.

-- Fill it and submit after 24 hours.
+- Fill it and submit within 24 hours.

-- Take its print out and download a soft copy on your computer
+- Take a print out and download a soft copy on your computer

 - Visit the office of the Registrar of your region